sunnythepatel/serviantestapp/terraform/Readme.md

 It will take about 5 minutes to provision all resources.
 ## Step 6.
 How to delete the infrastructure?
 1. Terminate ec2 instances
+2. Delete ASG manually only if the terraform_webapp destroy fails.
-2. `cd terraform/terraform_webapp` and Run `terraform destroy -var-file="web.tfvars" -auto-approve`
+3. `cd terraform/terraform_webapp` and Run `terraform destroy -var-file="web.tfvars" -auto-approve`
-3. `cd terraform/terraform_rds` and Run `terraform destroy -var-file="rds.tfvars" -auto-approve`
+4. `cd terraform/terraform_rds` and Run `terraform destroy -var-file="rds.tfvars" -auto-approve`
-4. Delete s3 bucket `aws s3 rb s3://serviantestbucket --force --profile default`
+5. Delete s3 bucket `aws s3 rb s3://serviantestbucket --force --profile default`
 #### 2. GitHub Actions Deployment

 2a.
 Using Github Actions Ubuntu Runner